-I started to attend a no-cost support class this past week sponsored by NAMI, National Alliance on Mental Illness, called “Family to Family” at my local library.
+I attended a no-cost support class sponsored by NAMI, National Alliance on Mental Illness, called “Family to Family” at my local library.
 This class is very needed as families who have loved ones dealing with various mental challenges including depression, anxiety, bipolar disorder, psychosis, schizophrenia, etc., desperately need mental health support.

 Difficult to Diagnose